 “I saw the spider sitting on the nightstand.
 It was right in front of my face.
 It covered the whole top of the nightstand.
 I know it sounds crazy.”
 His words were dripping now with anger.
 Anger replaced fear.

 “And you’re going to stab it?” she said, noticing the knife.
 “Alright, let’s just take a step back.
 Let’s go look through the room together.
-O.K.?
+Okay?
 Look together?”

 They walked back to the bedroom.
 He clutched the knife.
 What good was a knife?
 I guess it was better than a fan.
 She turned on the lights.
 There was nothing on the nightstand.